AustinHodge4/popfindr_notify/README.md

   python3 main.py -u "<POPFINDR_URL>" -n "<NOTIFY_URL>"
 ```

-You should recieve a notification if there are any in stock.
-You can have the listener running.
+You should recieve a notification if there are any in stock initially.
+You can have the listener running in the background.
 It will check every 0.5s.

 # Making Changes
 You can open up the ```main.py``` file and change the notification text if you like.
 Please do not put any sensitive information as per [notify.run](https://notify.run/)